ShoryaS/Principal_Component_Analysis/README.md

 In this case there are '41' features originally, out of which only '10' are selected which has 90% variance in input data.

-From the analysis we can conclude that the computational time is reduced by several times after applying PCA and selecting 10 principal components and the variables are transformed to a new set of linearly uncorrelated variables.
+From the analysis it was concluded that the computational time reduced by several times after applying PCA and selecting 10 principal components and the variables are transformed to a new set of linearly uncorrelated variables.